 Have you ever considered a career as a pharmacy technician?
-If you have ever considered being a pharmacy technician, but are wondering is pharmacy technician a good job for you.
+If you have ever considered being a pharmacy technician, but are wondering is a pharmacy technician is a good job for you.
 Worry not.

 In this article, you will learn about the role of a pharmacy technician, career growth projections, the pharmacy technician’s income, and more.
-This article will also answer your question, is pharmacy technician a good job choice for you in 2023?
+This article will also answer your question, is a pharmacy technician a good job choice for you?

 What Is a Pharmacy Technician?

 Pharmacy technicians are also known as pharmacy assistants.
 Pharmacy technicians are people who work in pharmacies to help pharmacists do their job.
 They help pharmacists serve customers on a daily basis.

 A pharmacy technician’s duties include interacting with customers, filling prescriptions, labelling medications, and contacting customers to notify them when their prescriptions are ready.
 They also assist the pharmacist in counting, mixing, measuring, and labelling dosages of medications.

 Generally, a pharmacy technician’s career path is diverse and has many advancement opportunities.
 Pharmacy technicians have the opportunity to start as a technician and branch out into different fields.
 They can earn speciality certifications to advance in their career.

 Here is a list of the most common work environments for pharmacy technicians:

 - Drug stores.